 Xi’an Impression is run by the guys from Sichuan Folk.
 It first opened in July 2015 directly opposite the Emirates Stadium in a very unassuming sparsely decorated room for about 20 covers, serving street food from the City of Xi’an in China.
 (Well known for being the home of the Terracotta Army).
-Chef Wei Guirong who is born in Xi’an in the Shan Xi provence, was trained from an early age in the cuisine of Shan Xi.
-She is also a former chef at the popular Soho eatery Bar Shu famed for their classic Sichuan dishes, so she knows a thing or two about cooking.
+The chef in charge is Wei Guirong, born in Xi’an within the Shan Xi provence and was trained from an early age in the cuisine of Shan Xi.
+She is also a former chef at the popular Soho eatery Bar Shu, they’re famed for classic Sichuan dishes, so she knows a thing or two about cooking this type of food.
 I’m definitely an advocate of Xi’an Impression after eating here, it’s not just an education lesson, but a demonstration that there is a world outside of high street Cantonese fare adapted to British tastes.
 The stuff that we’re all so familiar with, dishes topped with cashew nuts, drenched in neon coloured sauces, duck wrapped in pancakes and generally consumed in front of the telly!
-The food here is different, intense in flavour, spicy, aromatic, hot, cold and mouth numbing!
+The food here is different, intense in flavour, spicy, aromatic, sometimes hot, occasionally cold and mostly mouth numbing!

 The menu is easy to follow especially with pictures for each description – it’s perfect for the novice.
-At the back you have the ubiquitous sweet and sour pork as well as the salt and pepper ribs/squid – do yourself a favour and order something different to the pasśe stuff!
+At the back you have the ubiquitous sweet and sour pork as well as the salt and pepper ribs/squid – do yourself a favour and order something different to the cliche stuff!

-Hand pulled noodles with pork mince and veg (£7.80) was comforting treat of noodles soaked and punched-up with rich savoury sauce – it was carb fuelled mass powered by fermented soya beans that could set you up for the day.
-Julienned cucumber added that freshness and the bean sprouts gave the textural element.
+Hand pulled noodles with pork mince and veg (£7.80) was a comforting treat of noodles soaked in and punched-up with rich savoury sauce – it was carb fuelled mass powered by fermented soya beans that could set you up for the day.
+Julienned cucumber added that freshness and the bean sprouts gave the textural bite.
 It was one of the shining moments of the meal.